Skip to content

 The approach to the experiment could be dictatorial in the sense that he referred to the particular result of applying Archimedes’ principle where the buoyant force will depend on the submerged volume of the crown under the assumption that this condition must be different for different materials if they did not have the same density.

-What can we assume that was made by Archimedes?
+What can we assume Archimedes was able to do?

 It is possible that Archimedes was involved in the following activities: he weighted the finished crown and took a block of gold of the same weight; therefore, they had the same mass.
 He knew that the density of a golden crown will be higher than the density of a silver crown.
 Then, a crown made of gold will occupy a lesser volume than a crown made of silver.